pradeep8678/pradeep8678/README.md

 - Deployed real-world applications and cloud architectures
 - Gained practical exposure to Linux networking and security

+**Cloud Ambassadors -- Cloud Engineer**
+- Worked extensively with GCP services
+- Troubleshooted The Architecture.
+- Implemented Automation by Pipelines

+**TechEunoia International -- MERN Stack Developer**
+- Created ERP softwares from Scratch.
+- Maintain the Code of Existing Applications and Optimized it.

 ---

 ### ✍️ Inspirational Quote